 Gambling and online casinos in Kuwait

-Kuwait is one of the most conservative Islamic states in the Persian Gulf,
+Kuwait is one of the most conservative Islamic states in the Gulf, where gambling is categorically banned both religiously and legally.

-Islamic law (Sharia) is the basis of the Kuwaiti legal system,- and therefore any form of gambling, including betting, lotteries, casinos and online gambling,
+Islamic law (sharia) is the basis of the Kuwaiti legal system, and therefore any form of gambling, including betting, lotteries, casinos and online gambling, is equated with sin (haram) and punishable by law.

-Despite this, Kuwait is among the countries in the region,- where underground online gambling continues to exist,
+Despite this, Kuwait is among the countries in the region where underground online gambling continues to exist, especially among young people and foreign residents.

 Religious and legal basis

-and Article 2 of the country's Constitution states:The Quran explicitly condemns gambling (maysir) as a "devilish occupation,"
+In Kuwait, Islam is the state religion, and article 2 of the country's Constitution states:The Quran explicitly condemns gambling (maysir) as a "devilish occupation" leading to enmity and spiritual degradation.

-Accordingly, any actions related to playing for money,- are considered not just as a violation of the law,
+Accordingly, any actions related to the game for money are considered not just as a violation of the law, but as a sin against Allah and society.

 avoid them to succeed"